Search continues for missing Roan Mountain man

-ELIZABETHTON — A 65-year-old man remains missing from his home on Laurel Highlands Road in Roan Mountain a week after his absents was first reported.
+ELIZABETHTON — A 65-year-old man remains missing from his home on Laurel Highlands Road in Roan Mountain a week after his absence was first reported.

 Searches by the Carter County Sheriff’s Department and others organized by the family have failed to find Thomas Hastings, who has been described as suffering from dementia.